rxdu/notes/docs/system/security/ssl_handshake.md

    In mTLS, the server also requests the client’s certificate, and the client sends it in this step.

 5. **Key Exchange**:
-   **RSA**: The client generates a session key, encrypts it with the server’s public key, and sends it to the server.
+    - **RSA**: The client generates a session key, encrypts it with the server’s public key, and sends it to the server.
-   **Diffie-Hellman**: The client and server exchange Diffie-Hellman parameters to securely agree on a session key.
+    - **Diffie-Hellman**: The client and server exchange Diffie-Hellman parameters to securely agree on a session key.

 6. **Server and Client Finished**:
    Both the server and client send a "Finished" message encrypted with the session key, indicating that the handshake is complete.

 7. **Secure Communication**:
    All subsequent data is encrypted with the symmetric session key established during the handshake.

-## OpenSSL Certificate Authority

-Refer to [1] for more details about how to create a private certificate authority and use it to self-sign SSL certificates.

 ## Summary